Saivardhan655/Saivardhan655/README.md

 - Implemented continuous integration using GitHub Actions.

 ### 5. To-Do App
-- Created using React with state management via `useReducer` and `createContext`.
+- Created using React with state management via useReducer and createContext.
 - Managed to-do items in an array with due dates.

 ### 6. Blogs Website